openvinotoolkit/openvino/inference-engine/samples/style_transfer_sample/README.md

     -h                      Print a usage message
     -i "<path>"             Required.
 Path to a .bmp image file or a sequence of paths separated by spaces.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
-    -pp "<path>"            Path to a plugin folder
-    -d "<device>"           The target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+    -d "<device>"           The target device to infer on (the list of available devices is shown below).
+Default value is CPU.
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The sample looks for a suitable plugin for the device specified.
-    -ni "<integer>"         Number of iterations.
-Default value is 1 -pc                     Enables per-layer performance report
     -mean_val_r,
     -mean_val_g,
     -mean_val_b             Mean values.
 Required if the model needs mean values for preprocessing and postprocessing